PundiAI/pundi-docs/pundi-aifx/developers/precompiles/README.md

 In the Ethereum Virtual Machine (EVM), most precompiled contracts have to be called directly using assembly or through: `precompiledAddress.staticcall(...)` in Solidity; with the `ecRecover` precompile being the only exception.
 In this instance, the `ecRecover` precompile can be invoked directly using the `ecrecover` keyword thanks to the wrapper function implemented by Solidity which simplifies calling the precompile.

-EVM precompiled contracts are also available on f(x)Core; and in addition to those, f(x)Core also features more advanced functionalities such as delegations and cross-chain support through additional precompiled contracts - of which will be explored in this article.
-Like most precompiles on the EVM, precompiles on f(x)Core can only be called through assembly or the `staticcall` call in Solidity.
+EVM precompiled contracts are also available on Pundi AIFX; and in addition to those, Pundi AIFX also features more advanced functionalities such as delegations and cross-chain support through additional precompiled contracts - of which will be explored in this article.
+Like most precompiles on the EVM, precompiles on Pundi AIFX can only be called through assembly or the `staticcall` call in Solidity.

 ## EVM Precompiled Contracts